 Religious Exemption Requirement: A reasonable statement explaining your religious objection to immunizations.

-Students who have a meningitis stop may complete the Meningitis Response Form indicating that you received information about the disease and refuse to be vaccinated.
+Students who have a meningitis stop may complete the Immunization Record Form indicating that you received information about the disease and refuse to be vaccinated.
 Although, you are not required to take the vaccine in order to enroll in college, by law you must sign-off a waiver indicating you received information about the disease.